jackstapleton/rdb-autoscaling/whitepaper.md

 # RDB Auto Scaling for kdb+

 ## Introduction

-Cloud computing has fast become the new normal.
+Cloud computing has fast become the new normal as more and more companies are migrating their IT systems to the cloud.
 The big cloud platforms like Amazon Web Services, Google Cloud, and Microsoft Azure have made it reliable, secure, and most importantly cost-effective.
-The Infrastructure-as-a-Service (IaaS) model they have adopted means it is easier than ever before to provision computing resources.
+The Infrastructure-as-a-Service (IaaS) model they have adopted has made it is easier than ever before to provision computing resources.
+Systems can now be scaled up quickly to meet demand without the complicated and time-consuming processes usually involved when provisioning new physical resources.

 This model has been taken a step further with Auto Scaling technologies.
 Servers, storage, and networking resources can now be commissioned and decommissioned in an instant.
+This elasticity is one of the key benefits of Cloud Computing.
 Customers can leverage this new technology to scale their infrastructure in order to meet system demands without manual intervention.
-This elasticity is one of the key benefits of Cloud Computing.
-Systems can be scaled up quickly to meet demand without the complicated and time-consuming processes usually involved when provisioning new physical resources.

 As these technologies become more prevalent it will become important to start incorporating them into kdb+.
-In this paper we will explore how we can do this, in particular focusing on scaling the random access memory (RAM) needed for the real-time database.
+In this paper we will explore how we can do this, in particular focusing on scaling the random access memory (RAM) needed for the real-time database (RDB).

 ## Auto Scaling

 Auto Scaling is the act of monitoring the load on a system and dynamically acquiring or shutting down resources to match this load.
-Incorporating this technology into an application means we no longer need to provision one large computing resource whose capacity must meet the application's demand throughout its lifetime.
+Incorporating this technology into an application means we no longer need to provision one large computing resource whose capacity must forever meet the application's demand.
 Instead we can use clusters of smaller resources and scale them in and out to follow the demand curve.